learnbyexample/Command-line-text-processing/gnu_awk.md

 * create a string by adding some character between the fields to act as key
     * for ex: to avoid matching two field values `abc` and `123` to match with two other field values `ab` and `c123`
     * by adding character, say `_`, the key would be `abc_123` for first case and `ab_c123` for second case
+    * this can still lead to false match if input data has `_`
+    * there is also a built-in way to do this using [gawk manual - Multidimensional Arrays](https://www.gnu.org/software/gawk/manual/html_node/Multidimensional.html#Multidimensional)

 ```bash
 $ cat list2